BRP Gregorio del Pilar (PS-40)

-BRP Gregorio del Pilar (PS-15) is the lead ship of her class of offshore patrol vessel of the Philippine Navy.
+BRP Gregorio del Pilar (PS-40) is the lead ship of her class of offshore patrol vessel of the Philippine Navy.
 She is the second ship to be named after Gregorio del Pilar, a Filipino revolutionary general known for his role at the Battle of Tirad Pass.
 She was originally designated as "PF-15" from 2012 to mid-2016.
 Then the Navy adopted a new code designation system and she was redesignated as "FF-15".
 In February 2019, the Navy downgraded the status of the entire class from frigate to patrol ship and redesignated her as "PS-15".
+The ship, together with its two other sisterships, were again re-designated in March 2026, with BRP Gregorio del Pilar given the hull number PS-40.

 From 1967 to 2011, the ship was a high endurance cutter of the United States Coast Guard, known as USCGC Hamilton.
 The United States decommissioned the cutter on 28 March 2011, and she was acquired by the Philippines under the Excess Defense Articles and the Foreign Assistance Act.
 It is one of three ex-US Coast Guard Hamilton-class cutters that serve in the Philippine Navy.

 Construction and design

-The ship now known as BRP Gregorio del Pilar (PS-15) was launched on December 18, 1965, at Avondale Shipyards near New Orleans, Louisiana, as USCGC Hamilton (WHEC-715) and was named for Alexander Hamilton the first United States Secretary of the Treasury and founder of the United States Revenue Cutter Service.
+The ship now known as BRP Gregorio del Pilar (PS-40) was launched on December 18, 1965, at Avondale Shipyards near New Orleans, Louisiana, as USCGC Hamilton (WHEC-715) and was named for Alexander Hamilton the first United States Secretary of the Treasury and founder of the United States Revenue Cutter Service.
 Hamilton was commissioned March 18, 1967.

 The ship is designed with a high level of habitability and provides fairly comfortable accommodations, including air conditioning.
 Gregorio del Pilar is the first Philippine military vessel to employ the now common shipboard application of aircraft gas turbine jet engines with the use of controllable pitch propellers and is equipped with two 18000 hp Pratt & Whitney gas turbines that can propel the ship at speeds up to 29 kn.
 Gregorio del Pilar also has two 3500 hp Fairbanks-Morse diesel engines, capable of driving the ship economically at 12 kn for up to 12500 nmi without refuelling.
 A retractable/rotatable bow propulsion unit provides manoeuvrability in tight situations.